tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_rest_specification_formats.md

 course: "Documenting REST APIs"
 sidebar: docapis
 weight: 8.0
 section: restapispecifications
 path1: /restapispecifications.html
 ---

 When I [introduced REST APIs](docapis_what_is_a_rest_api.html), I mentioned that REST APIs follow an architectural style, not a specific standard.
 However, there are several REST specifications that have been developed to try to provide some standards about how REST APIs are described.
-The three most popular REST API specifications are as follows: [Swagger (formally called Open API)](pubapis_swagger_intro.html), [RAML](pubapis_raml.html), and [API Blueprint](pubapis_api_blueprint.html).
+The three most popular REST API specifications are as follows: [OpenAPi (formally called Swagger)](pubapis_swagger_intro.html), [RAML](pubapis_raml.html), and [API Blueprint](pubapis_api_blueprint.html).

 By far, the Swagger / Open API specification is the most popular, with the largest community, momentum, and history.
 Because of this, I spend the most time on Swagger here.
 Overall, these specifications for REST APIs lead to better documentation, tooling, and structure with REST APIs.